 - A. Measurement criteria for how well technology and Internet is being integrated into the curriculum. - 1.
 Survey the staff. - 2.
 Record the number of students using APEX. - 3.
-Observation by fellow teachers and administration. - 4.
-Recorded use by Media Center and departments. - B. Measurement of success of professional development strategies. - 1.
+Observation by fellow teachers and administration. - B. Measurement of success of professional development strategies. - 1.
 Grade Book, Attendance, APEX evaluated by Administration. - 2.
 Survey the staff. - 3.
-Observation by fellow teachers and administration. - 4.
-Recorded use by Media Center and departments.
+Observation by fellow teachers and administration.